agent-uri/agent-uri/docs/rfc/draft-narvaneni-agent-uri-00.md

 This allows agent runtimes to register their presence using a local resolver (e.g., via IPC, sockets, or service registry).
 The transport mechanism is implementation-specific.

+The `agent+local://` scheme specifically addresses the current lack of standardized methods for browser-based applications to invoke locally installed agents.
+This enables web applications to delegate tasks to local agents that can perform privileged operations such as file system access, desktop automation, or hardware interaction - capabilities that are typically restricted in browser environments.
+Security considerations for such invocations are discussed in [](#security-and-privacy).

 ## Default Fallback Behavior        {#fallback-behavior}

 If the protocol is omitted (i.e., `agent://` is used), clients: